-Faces from the War Memorial
+Faces from the Lewis War Memorial

 * Every second man from Lewis joined up, in the Army, Royal Navy or Mercantile Marine.